Frequently Asked Questions

 - Q: Can you provide references?

-A: You can see some testimonials about my work on ShopperApproved and the Zen Cart forum.
+A: You can see some reviews and testimonials about my Zen Cart work on ShopperApproved and elsewhere.
 If you have a LinkedIn account, you can look at That Software Guy, Inc.'s LinkedIn page, or go directly to That Software Guy, Inc.'s LinkedIn Recommendations.

 - Q: Why should I pay you when I can do it myself?